richistron/movies/README.md

-# README
+# Movies

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+This is a simple rails api, the goal of this project is to learn a little bit about how rails works and how to do:

-* System dependencies
+* Migrations

-* Configuration
+* Models

-* Database creation
+* Controllers

-* Database initialization
+* Scopes

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Unit tests

-* ...
+* And more

+# Schema

+---
+Movie
+---
+id: number

+title: string

+description: text

+director_id: number

+---
+Director
+---
+id: number

+name: string

+---
+Actor
+---
+id: number

+name: string

+---
+MovieActor
+---
+id: number

+movie_id: number

+actor_id: number

+---
+Reviews
+---
+id: number

+movie_id: number

+start: number